 “We are thrilled to be able to offer one of the best electronic health records on the market to our patients here in Harney County,” said Grigg.

-HDH provider Dr. Eva McCarthy said she sees the move as a great benefit, explaining that Epic’s framework for interoperability, Care Everywhere, will allow providers to access their patients’ health information captured at other organizations that use Epic or other EHRs:
+HDH provider Dr. Eva McCarthy said she sees the move as a great benefit, explaining that Epic’s framework for interoperability, Care Everywhere, allows providers to access their patients’ health information captured at other organizations that use Epic or other EHRs:

 “The switch over to Epic will allow us to more easily track and monitor preventative care services, streamline transfers and services between us and St. Charles, as well as access patient medical information from other hospitals through Care Everywhere,” McCarthy explained.
 “It also implements the most recent evidence-based standards of care to ensure that we are delivering up-to-date medical services to our community.”

 All Health District caregivers were thoroughly trained, but patience is appreciated as they become accustomed to the software.
-It’s expected to take a few weeks to see efficiency improve with the new system.
 In the short term, patient visits may take a little longer, but patients can be assured that caregivers are working hard to ensure information is captured correctly so they can provide the highest quality care.